gromgit/homebrew-boneyard/README.md

-# gromgit's Homebrew Boneyard: where Homebrew core formulae go to die
+# Homebrew Boneyard: where core formulae go to die

 These formulae were removed from Homebrew core because there were no longer being maintained.